EOEPCA/deployment-guide/docs/quickstart/data-access-deployment.md

 The Data Access View Server is accessed at the endpoint `data-access-open.<domain>` - e.g. [`data-access-open.192-168-49-2.nip.io`](http://data-access-open.192-168-49-2.nip.io/).

+## Post-deploy Manual Steps

+To complete the deployment, see section [Post-deployment Manual Steps](./scripted-deployment.md#post-deployment-manual-steps) of the [Scripted Deployment](./scripted-deployment.md) page.

 ## Data Harvesting

 See section [Harvest CREODIAS Data](creodias-deployment.md#harvest-creodias-data) to harvest the default data specification from the CREODIAS data offering.